Services for Full-Time Students

 The University Health Service (UHS) provides a full range of confidential, high quality primary health care, mental health, and health promotion services for full-time University of Rochester students.
 The Student Health Program covers visits to the University Health Service physicians, nurse practitioners, and nurses and the University Counseling Center therapists through the mandatory health fee that all full-time students pay.

-The UHS clinical staff includes registered nurses, nurse practitioners, and physicians.
-To provide students with a more personal and effective interaction, all students are assigned a primary care provider (PCP) at US when they begin studies at the University of Rochester.
+The UHS clinical staff includes physicians, advance practice providers and registered nurses.
+To provide students with a more personal and effective interaction, all students are assigned a primary care provider (PCP) at UHS when they begin studies at the University of Rochester.
 You are encouraged to schedule appointments with your PCP.
-Visits are scheduled by calling 585-275-2662.
+Visits are scheduled by calling (585) 275-2662.

 Health Care Services for Students